brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 } while ($i < 0);
 ```

-Within all of these loops, you can use two additional keywords `break` and `continue` to futher alter the flow
+Within all of these loops, you can use two additional keywords `break` and `continue` to futher alter the execution flow:

 ```php
 // index.php